williamsnell/ws_content/content/posts/cot/index.md

                                   "1,3": "2+5 = 7",
                                   "1,4": "3+6 = 9",
                               },
-                              "snake");
+                               );
 </script>

 In the second layer, once the model has seen the full equation (... + 3), it accesses the result from the previous layer, and can easily calculate 3 + 3 = 6.

-However, we can completely stump our new, larger model merely by add an additional term - e.g. "1 + 2 + 3 + 4 =".
+However, we can completely stump our new, larger model merely by adding one more term - e.g.

+"1 + 2 + 3 + 4 ="

 <div id="flowchart3" style="width: 100%;"></div>